-Whether you’re experienced or amateur, there are games for all skill levels at the casino in Caesars Palace.
-If you happen to be in Las Vegas during a major football game day, the casino has special games for betting on who will win.
+Whether you’re experienced or amateur, there are table games for all skill levels at the casino in Caesars Palace.
+If you happen to be in Las Vegas during a major football game day, the casino has special games for betting money on who will win.
 You can also enjoy the extra parties and events for sports days.

 Take a stroll down the Las Vegas strip